These NYFW Beauty Looks Might Be Better Than the Runway Glam

 There's no denying that balletcore beauty was a huge trend this season, with Alice and Olivia, Christian Siriano, and Collina Strada interweaving ribbons, bows, and pearl-appliques into the model's hair.
 Clearly, NYFW attendees are on-board.
 Case in point: All the pink hair.

-Black lip liner may seem daunting, but with a cherry stain popped in the center of the lips and a gloss over top, it makes for the perfect pout.
+While we saw tons of glossy lips on the runway, but it was the Palomo Spain catwalk and street style looks brought a new twist: Black lip liner.
+It may seem daunting, but with a cherry stain popped in the center of the lips or a high-shine gloss over top, the dramatized look creates the perfect pout.
+The key: Diffuse the harsh line with a lip brush.

 Multi-Dimensional Nail Art